 As generic and cliche this is, and as much as I hate recommending this to my readers, I had to put it in the article.
 Just to make sure I included everything there is.
 And to beef up the word count a little bit.
 That’s important in today’s content marketing, you know.

-All jokes and memes aside, there’s still a slight chance this one will work.
+All jokes aside, there’s still a slight chance this one will work.
 So if you’ve already tried everything else, you might as well sign out and in to iCloud, just to be sure.

 If you’re not sure how it’s done, here’s a quick set of instructions: